 The image below conveys the actual size of the Moose pictograph.
 It is perhaps 25 cm. long and 10 cm. high.
 What is noteworthy is the amount of ochre dedicated to creating a very vibrant and solid rendition of the animal.
 Most rock paintings are a finger or two wide and maybe 10 cm. long.
 Images like The Moose definitely stand out from the norm.
 To the left of the Moose image is a canoe with a number of paddlers in it; above both images is a series of circles and above those some vertical lines.
 From further away it mostly looks like a badly faded collection of smudges.

 One of the last pictographs at Site #219 is the one in the image below, that of a cross.
 Interpretations range from the obvious “It is the Christian cross” to “It represents the highest degree of attainment in the Midewiwin” – i.e. the closed society of shamanistic practitioners in traditional Ojibwe society.
 The cross image found at the Collins Inlet pictograph site on Georgian Bay prompts the same discussion as to its meaning.

 Related Post: The Ojibwe Rock Paintings of Killarney’s Collins Inlet

-Around the point on the west side of the lake as pictured in the image above and we approaching Site #262, which surpasses #219 in the number of strong and clear – even if puzzling – images.
-The Thunderbird image was the first we paddled by as we approached the core of the site, which is different than the others in that it is accessible on foot.
+We paddled around the point on the west side of the lake as pictured in the image above and approached Site #262, which surpasses #219 in the number of strong and clear – even if puzzling – images.
+The Thunderbird image was the first we paddled by as we approached the core of the site, which is different than the others in that much is accessible on foot.

 You can see the Thunderbird on the left side of the image below – strong, clear lines create a simple but effective image of the being known as Animikii.
 Scroll down a few images to see a close-up!